kezenator/adventofcode/README.md

 10. Fun little puzzle.
 Rust enums made it pretty readable.
     Didn't to particularly well in the speed department - but it was a Friday afternoon.
+11. Big day woodworking today.
+I read the puzzle and my heart sank.
+I don't enjoy these ones.
+I sat around for a few minutes not having the energy to start.
+But then thought lets get it done.
+The funny thing I got the best result yet this year!
+Perhaps that's just because it's Friday night in the US?
+    Anyway - done.